Eguermin: International education

 The school delivers education to officers from NATO and non-NATO countries.
 These are designed to form Staff Naval Mine Warfare officers or to give a general mine warfare awareness to the students.

 Gaming System

-The school disposes of a Naval Mine Warfare Gaming System capable of simulating the interaction between the threat caused by naval mines and the mine countermeasures assets when executing a campaign in an imaginary scenario.
+The school uses a Naval Mine Warfare Gaming System capable of simulating the interaction between the threat caused by naval mines and the mine countermeasures assets when executing a campaign in an imaginary scenario.
 This gaming system is designed to offer an advanced training on naval mine warfare to NATO forces.

 The Naval Mine Warfare Gaming System (NMWGS) creates a confrontation between the Naval Minefield planner and the Naval Mine Counter Measures (NMCM) Commander, the objective of the NMWGS is to provide instruction and training for Naval Mine Warfare Staff Officers in the areas of NMCM planning, decision-making and evaluation.
 The instruction and training is primarily given on the NMCM Tasking Authority level, eventually complemented by a superior command level.

 Each year, over 200 NMCM staff officers train and exercise on the NMWGS as part of: